yoid2000/alc_attacks/examples/best_row_match/README.md

 * `original.csv`: Contains the original data

 * `synthetic_files`: This is a directory containing one or more synthetic datasets generated from the original data.

-All of the csv files must have the same columns.
+Each of these files may have a subset of the columns in `original.csv`.

 Note that the larger the synthetic datasets are, the longer it'll take to run the tests.
 Therefore it might be a good idea to limit the synthetic datasets (and likewise the original data from which they were derived) to 10k-20k or so rows.

-See the `tests` file for example of the setup.
+See the directories under the `tests` directory for examples of the setup.

 ## Results